Baromeus/motion3fix/README.md

 # motion3fix
-a small utility to fix model3.json files for web applications
+a small utility to fix model3.json (Live2D) files for web applications like SillyTavern